Second round of 'coronavirus' financial assistance: what options are being considered in Congress

-Kudlow said the administration is looking into tax holidays for workers - something Trump has been pushing for since the pandemic began - deductions for expenses like dining, entertainment and sightseeing, as well as liability protections for businesses.
+Kudlow said the administration is looking into employee tax holidays - something Trump has been pushing for since the pandemic began - deductions for expenses like dining, entertainment and sightseeing, and liability protections for businesses.

 “This is a massive package,” says Kudlow.